hollasynth/breakpoints/docs/README.md

  Monitor pad T on an oscilloscope.

- - Send the signal to pad H or G. Adjust TR4 for the flattest possible output
+ - Send the signal to pad H or G. Adjust TR4 for the flattest possible output.
- - Send the signal to pad F or E. Adjust TR3 for the flattest possible output
+ - Send the signal to pad F or E. Adjust TR3 for the flattest possible output.
- - Send the signal to pad D or C. Adjust TR2 for the flattest possible output
+ - Send the signal to pad D or C. Adjust TR2 for the flattest possible output.
- - Send the signal to pad A or B. Adjust TR1 for the flattest possible output
+ - Send the signal to pad A or B. Adjust TR1 for the flattest possible output.

- That's it!
+The offsets add up through the stages so you have to do it in this order.